13 Different Types of Hawks in Montana

 11. Northern Goshawk

-It also prefers hunting during the day, unlike many other species of hawk.
-The Northern Goshawk has a distinct mottled gray-brown coloration with white patches on the shoulders and tail.
-Its head is blue-gray, and its chest is white, giving it an impressive look.
-This species of hawk also has yellow eyes and sharp talons that are used for catching its prey.
+Unlike many other species of hawk, the Northern Goshawk prefers hunting during the day.
+Its distinct mottled gray-brown coloration with white patches on the shoulders and tail gives it an impressive look.
+Its head is blue-gray, and its chest is white.
+This species of hawk also has yellow eyes and sharp talons for catching its prey.

 12. Broad-Winged Hawk